 Heroin Withdrawal Symptoms, Timeline & Detox Treatment Options

 Heroin is a commonly abused opioid made from morphine, extracted from poppy plants grown in various regions, including Columbia, Mexico, and Asia.
 This substance can be a brown or white powder or sold as a sticky substance known as black tar.
 Sadly, heroin use contributes to high overdose death rates, especially since fentanyl hit the streets.
+Heroin withdrawal can be extremely difficult, making it hard to quit heroin.

 If you have been using heroin for an extended period or have been using high doses, you will have developed a physical (and likely a psychological) dependence.
 If you discontinue use, heroin withdrawal symptoms will surface, making it challenging not to relapse.
 Heroin withdrawal symptoms are known for being highly uncomfortable, and for some, these symptoms can be life-threatening.